postsharp/PostSharp.Documentation/conceptual/CustomPatterns/Aspects/Applying/extension-blocks-multicast.md

 }
 ```

-### Example: Changing Default Behavior for Custom Aspects
+### Example: Changing default behavior for custom aspects

-Setting the <xref:PostSharp.Extensibility.MulticastAttributeUsageAttribute.AllowExtensionBlockMembers> property to true on the aspect class removed will make extension members to automatically eligible for the aspect:
+Setting the <xref:PostSharp.Extensibility.MulticastAttributeUsageAttribute.AllowExtensionBlockMembers> property to `true` on the aspect class will make extension members automatically eligible for the aspect:

 ```csharp
 [MulticastAttributeUsage(MulticastTargets.Method, AllowExtensionBlockMembers = true)]